 Given the dynamic nature of some business like e-Commerce, conditions can change very often.
-Check on re-order levels regularly throughout the year to confirm they are still relevant.
+Check on re-order levels and safety stock regularly throughout the year to confirm they are still relevant.

 It will be a good idea to adjust your re-order levels up or down depending on the past sales data.

 It’s obvious that we are always focused on the high selling items.
-But while managing inventory efficiently, we need to give more attention to others items as well.
+But while managing inventory efficiently, we need to give more attention to other inventory items as well.

 For this, experts suggest using an ABC analysis to efficiently manage your inventory.
-This is basically categorising products that require a lot of attention from those that don’t.
+This is basically categorizing products that require a lot of attention from those that don’t.

 A simple way to do this is to go through the entire stock list and add each item to one of three categories:

-Spend most of your effort on those top items, forecasting, reviewing the stock position and reordering more frequently.
+Spend most of your effort on those top items, forecasting, reviewing the stock position, maintaining safety stock and reordering more frequently.
 The next highest-selling 30% of items will typically generate about 10% of sales.
 The slowest items account for half the items you stock, but only generate 10% of your sales.